 - The Enable Agent property is used to enable or disable this connector. - The Tag Set Count property is used to change the number of tag sets supported by the connector.
 Up to thirty tag sets may be created.
 Changes to this value cannot be undone and will clear the undo buffer. - The Update Mode property is used to specify which data values should be sent in each update message.
 Send Changes will send only those values that have changed by more than their deadband since data was last sent.
 Send All If Any will send all the data values from a tag set if any values in that set changed by more than the deadband.
 Send All Data will send all the data on each update event, whether or not anything has changed. - The Reconnection property is used to specify how the connector should behave when a connection is dropped and re-established.
 Send All Data will reset the history values used to detect changes, and thereby resend all the data.
 Per Update Mode will treat the reconnection update as a normal update and therefore use the same behavior as defined by the Update Mode property. - The Data Buffering property is used to enable or disable data buffering.
 Refer to the specific section earlier in this chapter for more information.
-Note that data buffering must also be enabled at the tag set level if it is to occur. - The Host Name 1 and Host Name 2 properties are used to specify the names of the MQTT servers to which the connector will publish data and from which it will receive subscription updates.
+Note that data buffering must also be enabled at the tag set level if it is to occur. - The Storage Device property is used to control the storage location used by this connector.
+For FlexEdge models, a value of Default will store data to internal memory, Thumb Drive will store data to a USB Memory Stick if installed, and Extended will store data to the memory card. - The Host Name 1 and Host Name 2 properties are used to specify the names of the MQTT servers to which the connector will publish data and from which it will receive subscription updates.
 Host Name 1 should match the name provided in the AWS IoT console on the Interact page of the thing's information, while Host Name 2 will only be used in topologies involving redundancy.
 The connector will start by trying to connect to Host Name 1 and will then move to Host Name 2 if a connection cannot be successfully established.
 If neither host is responsive, the connector will wait for the back-off time and then begin the cycle again. - The Client ID property is used to specify the name of the thing. - The Data Encoding property controls how Boolean values are represented in the JSON sent to the server.
-The behavior is described earlier in this chapter. - The Certificate File, Private Key File and Server CA File properties are used to specify the three files that were downloaded from the AWS IoT console when the thing was created.
-The public key file is not required.

-- The Site Name property is used to provide a string that will be included in every update published to the server, making it easier for the back-end application to identify the source of the update. - The Status property is used to specify the numeric tag into which connector state information will be written.
+The behavior is described earlier in this chapter. - The Site Name property is used to provide a string that will be included in every update published to the server, making it easier for the back-end application to identify the source of the update. - The Status property is used to specify the numeric tag into which connector state information will be written.
 See the table earlier in this chapter for more details.